govtechmy/hansards-dataproc/README.md

 2. Those with words, e.g. `12.08 tgh.` or `7.17 mlm.`

 We also extract timestamps from annotations, e.g. _[Mesyuarat disambung semula pada pukul 2.30 petang]_

+126 out of 326 Hansards have out of sync timestamps.
+The bullet points and word-formatted timestamps do not necessarily agree chronologically.

 ## On warning files
 Please check all files inside `warnings` after each run.
 For a successful run it is not expected for these files to be empty, and their role is to flag out suspicious cases for manual inspection and most cases are OK.
 Those that are not OK is on the maintainer to fix through the following